TABLE OF CONTENTS

-For example: Suppose there are color and size variants.
+For example: Let's say there are color and size variants.
 Two fieldset tags would be created, one for wrapping color variants and the other for size variants.
 Inside color variants, there would be input type radio elements for color options.
 The same goes for size.

 <button class="product-form__submit">Sold out</button>

 Code example for variants: